Retinal Disorders

 Retinal tears and detachment

-Retinal detachment occurs if fluid gets behind the retina and causes it to completely pull away from the back of the eye.
+Retinal detachment occurs if fluid gets behind the retina and causes it to pull completely away from the back of the eye.

-For more information on retinal tears and detachment visit the American Academy of Ophthalmology.
+For more information on retinal tears and detachment, visit the American Academy of Ophthalmology.

 Symptoms